felixalacampagne/flactagger/README.md

 I did manage to concoct some maven magic to download the JAXB libraries to a local dir.
 This is when I discovered that the continuous improvers have been at it again and the JAXB pakage names have been randomly changed from the standard 'javax'.
-So now the code generated by XJC is wrong.
-More time wasted getting the XJC script to work with the new JAXB libraries.
-Luckily the new XJC seems to keep the same arguments and does generate code with the new package names.
+So now the code generated by XJC included with Java 8 is wrong.
+More time wasted getting the XJC ant script to take XJC from and to use the new JAXB libraries.
+Luckily the XJC with the new JAXB libraries seems to keep the same arguments and generates code with the new package names.
 Waste more time changing package names in my code and now it compiles and hey, ho, the resulting Jar appears to run with Java 11.
 It doesn't run with Java 8 due to bytecode version difference or some such shirt.
 Waste more time getting Java 11 compiler to output Java 8 compatible bytecode, or did I use Java 8 and the Java 11 JAXB libraries - don't recall.